 Nutrition for Esophageal Cancer Treatment

-Treatment for cancer of the esophagus?the swallowing tube that connects the back of your throat to your stomach?may include surgery, chemotherapy (cancer drugs), or radiation therapy (X-ray treatments).
+Treatment for cancer of the esophagus may include surgery, chemotherapy (cancer drugs), or radiation therapy (X-ray treatments).
 All of these treatments can affect your ability to get the level of nutrition you need.

 How cancer of the esophagus affects nutrition

-Cancer of the esophagus can narrow your esophagus, making it difficult or painful to swallow and take in the nutrition you need.
-You can get help to overcome this from an important member of your treatment team: the nutrition specialist.
+Cancer of the esophagus can narrow your esophagus.
+This can make it difficult or painful to swallow and take in the nutrition you need.
+You can get help with this from an important member of your treatment team: the nutrition specialist.
 Here are some of the concerns a nutritionist can help you with:

 Loss of appetite during treatment with cancer drugs